Commutative exact algebras and modular tensor categories: (Braided) finite tensor categories

-\begin{remark} In \cite[conjecture~B.6]{etingof2021frobenius}, it is conjectured that an indecomposable algebra $A$ is exact if and only if it is simple.
-If the conjecture is true, then Theorem~\ref{thm:FTC-main-result} can be strengthened (using Lemma~\ref{lem:comm-simple}) by replacing haploid and exact in the assumptions by simple.
-As this conjecture is true for integral finite tensor categories, we can strengthen Theorem~\ref{thm:FTC-main-result} for integral finite tensor categories as described above. \end{remark} We also obtain the following corollary.
+\begin{remark} In \cite[Conjecture~B.6]{etingof2021frobenius}, it was conjectured that an indecomposable algebra $A$ is exact if and only if it is simple.
+This conjecture was proven in \cite{coulembier2025simple}.
+Consequently, Theorem~\ref{thm:FTC-main-result} can be rephrased (using Lemma~\ref{lem:comm-simple}) by replacing `haploid and exact' in the assumptions by `simple'. \end{remark} We also obtain the following corollary.

 \begin{corollary} Let $\C$ be an MTC and $A$ a simple commutative symmetric Frobenius algebra in $\C$.
 Then $\C_A^{\loc}$ is an MTC. \end{corollary} \begin{proof} By Lemma~\ref{lem:comm-simple}, $A$ is indecomposable.
 Because $A$ is Frobenius, $A\cong A^*$ in $\C_A$.
 Thus, by Theorem~\ref{thm:exact-characterization}, $A$ is exact.
 Now the claim follows using Theorem~\ref{thm:FTC-main-result}(d). \end{proof}